Sambhaji-Dhage/Walmart-Sales-Data-Analysis/README.md

 1. How many unique cities does the data have?
 2. In which city is each branch?
+3. Distribution of customer types across different branches?
+4. How do sales trends by time of day?
+5. How do sales trends by day of the week?

 ### Product

 1. How many unique product lines does the data have?